 Master in Social and Cultural Anthropology with the focus on Visual Anthropology

-The Department of Social and Cultural Anthropology, LMU Munich, offers a Master Program with the specialisation in Visual Anthropology.
-Visual Anthropolgy deals with both production and reception of audiovisual reprensentation.
-Therefore the concept of the Master Program is based on both directions.
+The Department of Social and Cultural Anthropology, LMU Munich, offers a Master Program with the specialization in Visual Anthropology.
+Visual Anthropology deals with both production and reception of audiovisual representation.
+Therefore the Visual Anthropology Master Program is developed in both directions.

 Further information about Visual Anthropology